umcu/clinlp/CONTRIBUTING.md

 - A clear and descriptive title
 - A detailed description of the feature
 - A use case for the feature
+- Your contact information (if you would like to be involved in the development)
 - Any other relevant information

 #### Contributions

 If you would like to contribute to the project yourself directly, it's advisable to [create an issue](https://github.com/umcu/clinlp/issues/new) to discuss your idea beforehand.
 This way, we can make sure that your contribution is in line with the project's goals and that it is not already being worked on by someone else.
-If you are unsure about how to implement your idea, we are happy to help you out.
+Of course, for small changes that only touch a couple of lines of code, you can also directly create a pull request.
 When you are ready to start working on your contribution, please follow the steps outlined in the [Pull requests](#pull-requests) section.

 ## Pull requests